 Animation 1: Convolution with a 3×3 Kernel

-Now you can call the function it as simple as:
+The function is as simple as:

 Figure 5: Simple edge detection with convolution filters